-An exception is communication with existing customers.
-I.e. with recipients whose contact you have previously received in connection with the sale of a product or service (in sales or sales negotiations) and you are sending a notice about your own similar products or services.
+The exception is communication with existing customers.
+For example with recipients whose contact you have previously received in connection with the sale of a product or service (in sales or sales negotiations) and you are sending a notice about your own similar products or services.

 Purchased e-mail databases

 The law prohibits the use of such data.
-You must obtain the consent of the recipients directly in relation to the sender (ie you) and the known purpose, ie the product or service circle, to which the recipient must give informed and informed consent.
+You must obtain the consent of the recipients directly in relation to the sender (ie you) and the known purpose, ie the product or service, to which the recipient must give informed approval.

 In addition to the transfer of consent, the technical area of the contact databases being sold is also problematic:

-- The seller must allow the recipients to withdraw consent at any time (ie even after the sale of the database, each contact must be excluded from all the databases already sold at the request of the recipient) – is your seller able to do so?
+- The seller must allow the recipients to withdraw consent at any time (ie even after the sale of the database, each contact must be excluded from all the databases already sold at the request of the recipient).

-- The recipient has to know for sure and to whom he agrees – are you able to verify that the seller’s rules were clear and clear to the recipient at the time of obtaining the consent?
+- The recipient has to know for sure to whom he agrees – are you able to verify that the seller’s rules were clear to the recipient at the time of obtaining the consent?

-- Do you know about the recipient’s contact with a minimum of the date, time, and url where the consent was obtained?
+- Do you know about the recipient’s contact with the date, time, and URL where the consent was obtained?

 Getting approval by e-mail

-This form prohibits the law, because the address itself is direct or indirect sales promotion, commercial communication.
+This form prohibits the law because the e-mail greetings itself is a direct or indirect sales support and commercial communication.